 In 1924 an inventor named Louis B. Woeste filed a patent for an object he called a “myriad reflector.”
 The US patent filing describes the device as a “sphere, yet any other geometrical form-may be substituted therefor, which is preferably hollow and has its surface covered with a multitude of mirrors.” (source)

-Fun ways use different sized Disco Balls in your home:
+What are fun ways use different sized Disco Balls in your home?

-For about the last seven years, I have have had a stash of about 8 mini disco balls… they move around from place to place in my house.
+For about the last eight years, I have have had a stash of 8 mini disco balls… they move around from place to place in my house.

-More recently, I moved my mini balls to our dining room window sill – I love the pattern they create when the sun hits them.
+More recently, I moved my set of mini balls to our dining room window sill – I love the pattern they create when the sun hits them.

 Looking for a few different sizes?
 Shop now.